adrianolszewski/Logistic-regression-is-regression/README.md

 <img src="https://github.com/adrianolszewski/Logistic-regression-is-regression/assets/95669100/c44cf4a7-23df-4def-8ab8-25f221ca1289"/>
 </p>

-So once in a lifetime, let\'s recall what is the difference between **logistic regression** and **logistic classifier**:
+So once in a lifetime, let's recall what is the difference between **logistic regression** and **logistic classifier**:

 <p align="center">